 In June, the midnight sun shines over the boreal forest, while later in the summer, the autumn colours are a great opportunity for photography.
 On this expedition, you follow the paths of wild animals such as moose, caribou and wolves, and in the footsteps of the last trappers of the Yukon.

 Originally from Quebec, your guide Pierre Fournier has lived in Yukon for the last 20 years.
-Together with his partner Veronique, he runs horse expeditions in the summer months and dog-sledding in the winter time.
-Trained as a trapper, he has developed a great knowledge of the land and animals, and is always enthusiastic to share these wilderness skills.
+He runs horse expeditions in the summer months and dog-sledding in the winter time.
+Trained as a trapper, Pierre has developed a great knowledge of the land and animals, and is always enthusiastic to share these wilderness skills.

 Everything on the trail is carried by pack horses.